MatthewFrench/ArtDatabaseProject/Server/readme.md

 "node Unit Tests/run.js" - In Build folder runs the unit tests

-Run "docker-compose up" to create the local mysql database.
+Run `docker-compose -f "local-only-mysql-docker-compose.yml" up` to create the local mysql database.
 Then create the configuration.json file to connect.